- Office of Student Financial Assistance Home

 Given to youngest of multiple siblings (biological or legally adopted) attending JU at the same time.
 Award is 10% of tuition and need-based aid will be counted as part of the 10% discount if student demonstrates need.
 If twins are enrolling, each twin receives 5% of tuition.
 If 3 or more students are attending, every sibling but the oldest gets 10% of tuition.

-*Institutional scholarships and grants do not apply to undergraduate accelerated degree & online programs.
+*Institutional scholarships and grants do not apply to undergraduate accelerated degree, graduate, or online programs.

 Awards are competitive and contingent on participation in the annual Honors Scholarship Competition which takes place on campus in early spring.
 Participation in the Honors Scholarship Competition is by invitation only.